 Early Career Investigator Award in Biomechanics Research is awarded to individuals who have attained regional or national recognition as an emerging expert in biomechanics or similar domain.
 The award is intended for a new investigator who has a developing scholarship record in biomechanics and a recent record of accomplishments indicative of future success (grant funding, important contribution to the field, technological break-through, etc).
-2022 Early Career Investigator Award - Philip Malloy, PhD, PTDr.
-Malloy is an Assistant Professor in the Department of Physical Therapy at Arcadia University and Research Scientist in the Department of Orthopaedic Surgery at Rush University Medical Center.
-His primary research interest is in biomechanics, with a particular interest in studying the relationship between hip joint structure and biomechanical function in people with the clinical hip disorder of femoroacetabular impingement syndrome.
-Dr. Malloy's research looks to understand the mechanism of how the interaction of these factors contribute to the development of posttraumatic OA in these patients.
+2025 Early Career Investigator Award - Jacob Capin, PT, DPT, Ph.D., MSDr.
+Jacob Capin is an assistant professor of physical therapy and director of the Life After Sport Trajectories Lab at Marquette University (www.lastlab.orb).
+Inspired by playing NCAA basketball and rehabilitating athletes after traumatic knee injury, Dr. Capin’s research mission is to improve health and wellness across the lifespan of athletes.

 |